SAP-archive/teched2021-DEV161/exercises/exPrep/README.md

 # Getting Started - Perparation Part 2

-First deployment can take some time, but subsequent deployments usually work much faster.
-After the deployement has been done sucessfully, we need to verify it and collect some information as well as we need to make sure our users can access the deployed apps.
+The first deployment can take some time ( a couple of minutes), but subsequent deployments usually work much faster.
+After the deployement has finished sucessfully, we need to verify it and collect some information as well as we need to make sure our users can access the deployed apps.
 Therefore, we will perform some administrative tasks in this chapter.

-## Verify Deployment
+## Verify Deployment Amd Assign Authorizations

 Open a new browser tab andlogin to the following page with your provided session credentials: